IMMM-SFA/Rastogi-etal_2023_CHD/README.md

 1. Parameter-elevation Relationships on Independent Slopes Model (PRISM):
 * Dataset: PRISM daily and monthly averaged variables from 1981-2020
 * Variables: 2-meter temperature and total precipitation
 * Download: Via the website https://prism.oregonstate.edu/recent/.
-Details in the PRISM_download.py script in PRISM_analysis/ directory.

 2. ECMWF Reanalysis v5 - Land (ERA5-LAND):
 * Dataset: ERA5-LAND daily and monthly averaged variables from 1981-2020
 * Variables: 2-meter temperature and total precipitation
 * Processing: Download hourly data and process to generate daily and monthly averages
 * Download: Via the Copernicus Climate Change Service (C3S) API.
-Details in the ERA5_download.py script in ERA5_analysis/ directory.

 3. Coupled Model Intercomparison Project v6 (CMIP6) Historical and SSP585(future) Data:
 * Dataset: CMIP6 daily and monthly averaged model output from 1981-2014 and 2015-2100.
 See paper for list of models used in this analysis.